melodygr/Housing-Regression-Project/README.md

 ### Data
 This project uses the King County House Sales dataset, which can be found in kc_house_data.csv in the data folder in this repo.
 The description of the column names can be found in column_names.md in the same folder.
 In an effort to narrow the scope of the data to suit our business problem, we also obtained census data of individual income tax returns by zip code for the state of Washington.
 An editted version of this data can be found in agi_zip_code.xlsx in the data folder in this repo.
 The cleaning and selection of relevent data from this dataset can be seen in the [Additional_Data](https://github.com/swzoeller/Housing-Regression-Project/blob/main/Additional_Data.ipynb "Additional Data Notebook") notebook in the repo.

+### Modeling Process
+Following the OSEMN (Obtain, Scrub, Explore, Model, Interpret) data science framework, we began with an understanding of our business problem and the acquisition of data.

 <!---![alt text](https://github.com/melodygr/microsoft_movie_analysis/blob/main/images/popularity.png "Genre Popularity Graph")--->

 ### Conclusions